mcdonc/web3/web3.rst

 If a call to ``len(body)`` succeeds, the server must be able to rely on the result being accurate.

+..
+XXX (chrism) Must remove above if we say that we don't expect servers to set missing Content-Length headers.

 If the ``body`` iterable returned by the application has a ``close()`` method, the server or gateway **must** call that method upon